-This WMP is presented to the NCPA Commission on an annual basis along with metrics and a summary of updates.
+This WMP will be presented to the NCPA Commission on an annual basis.
 Additionally, a qualified independent evaluator will present a report on this plan to the NCPA Commission.
 See section 8.

 7.D.
 IDENTIFYING AND CORRECTING DEFICIENCIES IN THE PLAN